albar965/littlenavmap-manual/en/SEARCH.md

 All filters can be used together where all conditions have to be met (`and` operator).
 All filters except the distance search filter are applied immediately.
 The distance search is applied after a short delay for each change.

-A tooltip on the blue button on the top right shows a quick help about searching.
+A tooltip on the blue help button on the top right shows information about searching.

 #### Text filters {#text-filters}